 In other words, the Internet company offers centralized hosting of on-demand cloud software for clients to use.
 This contrasts with traditional software (such as a desktop application) that is installed on the client’s computer(s) from a USB flash drive, from a data CD, or after downloading from the company’s website.

-When you sell software as a service, some of the issues you will want do discuss with the Internet lawyer who drafts your software services contract include…
+When you sell software as a service, some of the issues you will want do discuss with the Internet lawyer who drafts your software license agreement include…

 1. Will you be paid an upfront licensing fee, monthly fees, or by some other method?

 2. Are updates included with the license?